Ranganatha Ramayanamu

+Sri Ranganatha Ramayanamu (Telugu: శ్రీ రంగనాథ రామాయణము) is a rendition of Valmiki's Rāmāyaṇa in Telugu language.
+It was written by the poet Ranganatha—also known as Gona Budda Reddy—between 1300 and 1310 CE.
+It was composed in 17,290 couplets (in Dwipada metre).
+This metre is lyrical and can either be recited like the Valmiki Ramayana (written in Anustupa metre) or sung like the Ramcharitmanas (written in Doha-Chaupai).

-Sri Ranganatha Ramayanamu (శ్రీ రంగనాథ రామాయణము) is one of the most famous adaptions of the Valmiki Ramayana in Telugu, a Dravidian language spoken by the people of Andhra Pradesh and Telangana.
-Telugu has a very rich literary tradition, starting in the 11th century A.D.
+Telugu has a very rich literary tradition, starting in the 11th century CE.
 Although there are more than forty adaptions of the Valmiki Ramayana which are partly or completely in Telugu, only four adaptions have covered the entire theme of the original epic.
-They are Ranganatha Ramayana, Bhaskar Ramayana, Molla Ramayana, and Ramayana Kalpavriksham.
+They are Ranganatha Ramayanam, Bhaskara Ramayanam, Molla Ramayanam, and Ramayana Kalpavruksham.

-Ranganatha Ramayana was written by the poet Ranganatha—also known as Gona Budda Reddy—between 1300 and 1310 A.D.
-This Ramayana was composed in 17,290 couplets (in Dwipada metre).
-This meter is lyrical and can either be recited like the Valmiki Ramayana (written in Anustupa metre) or sung like the Ramcharitmanas (written in Doha-Chaupai).
-It is quite popular with both scholars and illiterates.

 Structure and Manthara's Antagonism towards Rama.

 Although Ranganatha follows the theme of the Valmiki Ramayana, he still made changes in some incidents which effects the course of events.
 The theme of the Ranganatha Ramayana has been classified under seven cantos.